-Actebia fennica, the Black Army Cutworm, is a distinctively colored medium size moth (FW length 16–20 mm) with blackish gray and warm brown-orange forewings with light-colored spots.
-The forewings wings are narrow and appear long as a result.
-The forewings are dark purplish black, sometimes entirely so, but with contrasting warm orange-brown along the trailing margin and between the postmedial and subterminal lines in many individuals.
+Actebia fennica, the Black Army Cutworm, is a distinctively colored, medium-sized moth (FW length 16–20 mm) with blackish-gray and warm, brown-orange forewings with light-colored spots.
+The forewings are narrow and appear long as a result.
+The forewings are dark purplish black, sometimes entirely so, but with contrasting, warm orange-brown along the trailing margin and between the postmedial and subterminal lines in many individuals.
 The transverse lines are black and double, but are relatively inconspicuous against the dark background.
 The basal and antemedial lines are prominently zig-zagged.
 The postmedial line is weakly scalloped and very gently convex toward the margin.
 The subterminal line is slightly irregular.
 It is preceded by a series of long black wedges, largest at the level of the posterior reniform spot.
 The spots are black.
 The orbicular spot is a short oblique oval filled with prominent pale gray scales.
 The reniform fairly large and kidney-shaped.
 It is filled with very prominent pale orange scales centrally and dark similar to the adjacent wing at its anterior and posterior ends.
 The claviform spot is long, thin, and black.
 The hindwing is pale smoky gray with darker marginal area, discal spot, and veins.
 The hindwing fringe is two-toned, dark proximally and light gray distally.
 The head and most of the thorax are similar to the dark forewing ground color.
 The distal collar is lightly barred brown and gray.
 The head lacks a raised tubercle.
 The male antenna is filiform.

 This species can usually be identified by its elongate dark purplish gray and warm orange trailing margin and reniform spot.
 Entirely dark individuals that lack warm orange outside of the reniform spot resemble some Euxoa species, particularly dark forms of Euxoa perexcellens and Euxoa ochrogaster.
 Both of these species have pale scales in the subterminal and postmedial lines that A. fennica lack.
 Also, these Euxoa species have a raised frontal tubercle that is lacking on the head of Actebia species.